hilalturkaslan/Data/README.md

- ai for data app case study
+ ai for do data app case study